-As shown in Figure 9A, disclosers exhibit the same trend in incoming bank transfers as the control group of non-disclosers from year -5 to -1.
-Then in both years $\theta$ and 1, transfers exceed the level in the reference year -2 by the equivalent of 8% of 2007-wealth (above and beyond the trend in the control group of non-disclosers).
-Transfers remain higher than the reference year through to year 4 and the cumulated coefficients imply that around 25% of 2007-wealth is repatriated between year $\theta$ and $4^{.31}$ of the disclosed assets are repatriated through bank transfers during the four years following amnesty participation.
-The remaining 40% either stay abroad (but start being reported to the tax authorities instead of being hidden as previously), are consumed, or are repatriated to Norway through other means than bank transfers.
+As shown in Fig. 9A, disclosers exhibit the same trend in incoming bank transfers as the control group of non-disclosers from year -5 to -1.
+Then in both years 0 and 1, transfers exceed the level in the reference year -2 by the equivalent of 8% of 2007-wealth (above and beyond the trend in the control group of nondisclosers).
+Transfers remain higher than the reference year through to year 4 and the cumulated coefficients imply that around 25% of 2007-wealth is repatriated between year 0 and 4.31

 Recall that disclosed assets amount to around 40% of total wealth (reported plus previously hidden) for the average discloser.
-Our results thus imply that more than 60% (i.e. 25% / 40%)
+Our results thus imply that more than 60% (i.e. 25%/ 40%) of the disclosed assets are repatriated through bank transfers during the four years following amnesty participation.
+The remaining 40% either stay abroad (but start being reported to the tax authorities instead of being hidden as previously), are consumed, or are repatriated to Norway through other means than bank transfers.